Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-hpc/_index.md

 **Recommendation/Guidance**

 By deploying Azure "burst" nodes (both Windows and Linux) in your HPC Pack cluster or creating your HPC Pack cluster in Azure, you can automatically grow or shrink the cluster's resources such as nodes or cores according to the workload on the cluster.
-Scaling the cluster resources in this way allows you to use your Azure resources more efficiently.
+Scaling the cluster resources in this way allows you to execute jobs without any interruptions.
+In addition it helps using the resources efficiently.

 **Resources**